-

 We personally vet all accommodations, prioritizing cleanliness, safety, and guest satisfaction.
 With years of operational experience and trusted local partnerships, we guarantee a seamless and comfortable stay, enhancing your overall Everest experience.

-Food During Luxury Everest View Trek
+Food During Everest Base Camp Heli Return Trek Nepal

 Throughout this luxury Everest journey, we thoughtfully design the food experience to ensure nutrition, safety, and cultural authenticity at every stage.
 In Kathmandu, your stay at premium hotels such as Kathmandu Marriott Hotel includes a daily buffet breakfast, offering a wide selection of continental, Asian, and local Nepali dishes prepared under international hygiene standards.